Klinola/Go-Parser-for-IDA_9.0/README.md

+# GOLANG PARSER FOR IDA 9.0
+**English | [中文](./README_cn.md)**

+## About this fork

 ## Yet Another Golang binary parser for IDAPro

-**English | [中文](./README_cn.md)**

 ---------------------------------------------------------------------